DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 _I was able to enter once 10 years ago._

-_When Jeanne's father was Urza's HQ chief, he was allowed to come together for a learning experience._
+_When Jeanne's father was Urza's HQ chief, he allowed us to come together for a learning experience._

 Afterwards he fell into it.

-"No, right now, it doesn't matter"
+"No, right now, it doesn't matter."

 He slowly walked over graveyard's perimeter.
 Under blazing sun, he felt pain all over his skin.